Skip to Content

 If all you test is a browser, use Playwright.
 If your system has APIs, services, and a browser — use Glubean.

-Playwright is the best browser automation framework — Locators, cross-browser support, codegen, visual regression.
+Playwright is the best browser automation framework.
 We don’t try to compete on that axis.

 Glubean is a verification framework where browser is one plugin among many.
 The value is in what surrounds the browser: